Mardin, Turkey - Travel

 Legendary Coffee from Mardin

-Mardin offers a wide selection of coffee houses, bakeries and patisseries you can go to.
+Mardin offers a wide selection of coffee houses, bakeries, and patisseries.
 After walking around and visiting the city’s main landmarks, you can step into any coffee shop in the old town and taste Mırra, the legendary coffee from Mardin.
 This dark beverage is usually served in a smaller cup and has an intensely bitter taste.
-If you prefer sweeter coffee, there are plenty of options for you as well!
-We recommend trying Menengiç, a Kurdish coffee that provides a milder drinking experience compared to Mirra.
+If you prefer sweeter coffee, there are plenty of options as well.
+We recommend Menengiç, a Kurdish coffee that offers a milder drinking experience than Mirra.

-When it comes to desserts, Mardin boasts quite a few bakeries both in the old town and the new one.
-Kahiye Mardin and Ildo Pastry Junction Branch are two different options you can try.
-The former is located 750 metres from the Mardin Yaşayan Müze and offers a more traditional experience.
-As opposed to this, the latter is situated in the newer part of the town and has a more Western feel with foreign and traditional desserts on the menu.
+When it comes to desserts, Mardin boasts quite a few bakeries, both in the old town and the new one.
+Kahiye Mardin is located 750 metres from the Mardin Yaşayan Müze and offers a more traditional experience.
+By contrast, the Ildo Pastry Junction Branch is located in the newer part of town and has a more Western feel, with both international and traditional desserts on the menu.

 City Transport in Mardin